Purchase Orders Overview

 Figure 1.2.2.2

-4. Actual Qty: If the order is created by a corporate user, then this column is used by them to adjust the item quantities on order.
+4. Actual Qty: If the order is created by a corporate user, this column is used to adjust item quantities within the order.
+These fields remain editable until the "Convert to Order" button is clicked, at which point the working order is converted into a standard purchase order.

-5. Order Qty: This field by default displays the value equals to the Suggested Quantity value, but it is finalized after taking store quantity, actual quantity, and suggested quantity into account.
-Once done, it becomes the final order quantity for the purchase order.
+5. Order Qty: This field value is finalized after considering the store quantity, actual quantity, and suggested quantity.
+Once confirmed, it becomes the final order quantity on the purchase order.

-6. Back Order Qty: This column describes the items that are not fulfilled by the vendor in the previous order.
+6. Back Order Qty: This column describes the item values that were not fulfilled by the vendor in the previous order.

 7. On Hand: This column displays the quantity of the item that the store currently has in inventory.